junouno7/selfdriving-car/README.md

 # RC Car Controller with Computer Vision

 An RC Car Controller application that combines real-time video streaming with advanced computer vision capabilities.
-The application provides both manual and autonomous control modes, featuring face detection, YOLO-based object detection, and an autopilot mode.
+The application provides both manual and autonomous control modes, and features face detection, YOLO-based object detection, and an autopilot mode.

 ## Features
 - Real-time video streaming from RC car camera